Index of Effects, Generators, Analyzers and Tools

 For a discussion of what the different types of fade do, see Fades.

-Change the quality of the sound
+These change the quality of the sound:

 • Bass and Treble: Increases or decreases the lower frequencies and higher frequencies of your audio independently; behaves just like the bass and treble controls on a stereo system.